 The answer is maybe.
 Generally, in order to have a "compensable" work injury in Tennessee, the injury must "arising primarily out of and in the course and scope of employment, and is identifiable by time and place of occurrence."
-If your work required you to be out of the office and you were...Read more »
+If your work required you to be out of the...Read more »

 I had a accident in 2016 on a wet road and at fault for sliding across the road into another vehicle.
 I had insurance at the time and wasn’t notified that I would be in a lawsuit for the car I hit.
 This lawsuit was sent 2 years later but filed in 2017 4 days from making the accident a year old....
 Read more »